There can be two major outcomes of a breakup. You either become sad, depressed and desperate or in the end you come out of it with positive energy.

 Stay active; stay fresh

-The best way to stay positive and not get bogged down by his thoughts is to stay active.
+The best way to stay positive and handle the breakup pain meanwhile not get bogged down by his thoughts is to stay active.
 They say, an idle mind is a devil’s workshop!

 Engage yourself in your official capacity; work on hobbies and find some good pastimes, say, reading, gardening or painting.
 Try and cultivate warm thoughts and think of ways in which you can better your work in all spheres.